Cyebukayire/docker-firstrial-guidance/README.md

 # docker-firstrial-guidance

-## Cloning and Running an existing project in a container
+## Build an image of an existing project, run it as a container, and share your image on Docker Hub

 1. First, clone a repository
 The Getting Started project is a simple GitHub repository which contains everything you need to build an image and run it as a container.